bytesontherocks/AQS-X01/README.md

 Notes:  Winsen MHZ19C and Bosch BME680 in process to be tested.

-For occupancy indication and NDIR based sensor is more reliable.
-A TVOC is good to detect chemicals (e.g. cleaning products) that can be a plus depending on the application you want to cover.
+For occupancy indication an NDIR based sensor is more reliable.
+A TVOC based sensor can give an idea about air quality if, a part of CO2 we are concern about other gases (e.g. cleaning products) that can be a plus depending on the application you want to cover.

 ### Wifi